theg1239/ch-rsvp-webapp/README.md

 ## Configure

 1. Copy `.env.example` to `.env.local` and fill the Firebase config (from your Firebase console) and backend base URL.
+In the backend `.env`, set `RSVP_MODE=true` to enable RSVP behavior (auto check-in on creation, list questions without phase gating).

 ```
 cp .env.example .env.local